Bookkeeping Struggles

 Bank reconciliation is the process of comparing your internal financial records (QuickBooks) against the records provided by an external, trusted third party (your bank).
 The goal is to ensure that every single transaction that occurred in reality is accurately reflected in your software, and that no fictitious or duplicate transactions exist in your books.

 When a reconciliation fails, it means one of the variables in that formula is wrong.
-Let's break down the most common culprits.
+You might have clicked the wrong checkbox, entered a typo, or deleted something you shouldn't have.
+Let's break down the most common culprits that cause this financial headache.

 If your beginning balance is wrong, your reconciliation will never work.
 This happens if a transaction from a previous, already-reconciled month was deleted, altered, or un-reconciled.
 QuickBooks will flag this with a warning: "Your account isn't ready to reconcile yet."
 Do not ignore this warning.
 You must run a Reconciliation Discrepancy Report to find exactly what changed in the past and fix it before moving forward.